wordofwarning/wordofwarning.org/socialexperiment/jul2025/index.md

 <hr>
 **Rachel Smith** · *MOTHER DARK*

 *Apparently 'rescuing' is enabling and 'helping' is the sunny side of control.
 But when there's nothing left to catch people, how do we let go?*<br>A propulsive ride through co-dependence, mothers' revenge, recovery, and re-connection.
-A true life story that may or may not have happened.
-If you love self help groups, the 90s, and Thelma and Louise, if you yearn in these times for a (dark) mother — this show is for you.<br>A solo show with dramaturgy from Annie Siddons, mentorship from Ursula Martinez, and development funding from Arts Council England.
+A true-life story that may or may not have happened.
+If you love self-help groups, the 90s, and Thelma and Louise, if you yearn in these times for a (dark) mother — this show is for you.<br>A solo show with dramaturgy from Annie Siddons, mentorship from Ursula Martinez, and development funding from Arts Council England.

 Rachel is a screenwriter and performer living in the North West.
 Having trained at Manchester School of Theatre in the 90s, Rachel worked extensively as an actor in theatre, TV and film for 16+ years before focussing full time on writing.
 She has written on many long running BBC TV shows and her R4 crime series *UNDERCOVER* is currently on BBC Sounds.
 Having returned to performing via stand-up in 2024, she is currently supported by a DYCP grant from Arts Council England to make a return to theatre, developing her first solo show.